OmMistry25/-inference-2/architecture.md

 - Supabase CLI for local Postgres and Storage.
 - `make run-workers` starts FastAPI with a local queue loop.
 - Seed fixtures in `datasets/fixtures` to run the full flow end-to-end.

 ---

+### V-JEPA2 integration
+We support an optional video representation backbone based on V-JEPA2.
+Workers can extract short clip embeddings from raw frames or pre-encoded video and store them as time aligned features.
+These embeddings can then be fused with engineered features during scoring.

+- Feature files: `features/vjepa2/{job_id}/{clip_id}.npy` with shape `[T, D]`.
+- Fusion: concatenation on the time axis inside the scorer dataloader with per feature normalization.

+---